vvtttvv/LFA/report/lab1.md

 - A construcor
 - A method to check if a string belongs to language

+I had some troubles with stringBelongToLanguage implementation.
+The logis of this function: I convert productions in a step-by-step object which stores data like an object in object.
+I can add final state if the string is in the end of the word and has terminal with F (a mark for final terminals).

 ```js
 import { Grammar } from "./Grammar.js";